lucasallison/cover_discover/README.md

 - `interact.py` - Interact with the model.
 This mostly for testing.
 - `generate_mid_form_str.py` - Produces a valid midi txt string from a given input.

 ### Finetuning GPT-2 on Midi files

 Convert the midi archive to their text presresentation:
 ```
 ./midi_loop.sh
 ```

+Note that it assumes the midi files to be stored under the folder named `data/archive` and will convert them into the directory `data/output`.
+Subfolder can be used, e.g., the file `data/archive/sub/example.mid` will be converted to `data/output/sub/example.txt`.

-Process the midi txt files into train/validation/test datasets:
+Subsequently process the midi txt files into train/validation/test datasets:
 ```
 ./preprocess.py \
     --input data/archive  \
     --output "data/data"
 ```

 Fine tune GPT-2:
 ```
 ./train.py \